To ensure your case is handled as smoothly and effectively as possible, here are some tips on how to work best with your legal team.

 Organize yourself before you phone, and ensure you have all the information you need available for the telephone call.
 Also, consider taking notes during your meetings and telephone call with our office.
 This is common sense, and good business.

-If you have questions about your accounts, (either regarding fees or disbursements) please direct all inquiries first to Shelley who is available to assist you.
+If you have questions about your accounts, (either regarding fees or disbursements) please direct all inquiries first to Laura who is available to assist you.

 The more work you do for yourself, the less work you will need done by the lawyer.
 If you can save time for the lawyer, it may save you money in fees.

 Anytime you are giving our office a collection of documents (court documents or financial documents, for example) it is in your financial interest to put those documents in chronological order first, and to prepare an index or list of the material you are giving us.
 If you do this, it will reduce the work needed by us to organize the material.
 It is the first thing we will do when we receive the documents.

 Come to your meetings and any telephone calls with our office prepared, possibly with a list of questions or subject areas you need to have covered.